abieber1408/capstone-project/README.md

 You can see your Score: amount of correct answer from total.

-OR...
+or...

 Go to MyQuiz:</br>
 1- Enter your Data.</br>
-2- Start the quiz.
+2- Start your Quiz.

 ### !!!
 ADVICE  !!!

-This App is under construction.
+This application is constantly updated and there may be changes in its functionality.